NathanQ2/AppleTree/README.md

 - pwd - prints working directory
 - ptd - prints tree directory

-# What are Trees, Apples, and Branches
+# What are Trees, Apples, and Branches?
 - A Tree is a entire project
 - A Apple is a file in that project
 - A Branch is a portion of that project that can be merged into the Tree (not implemented)

-# What can I do?
+# What can it do?
 - Create trees
 - Track files (apples)
 - Submit changes of tracked files to tree